darthrommy/fetchmaki/README.md

 ### `src/shared/**`

-Must be exported to `src/shared.ts`.
-Any codes that **MIGHT** be shared across the entire library such as `queryParser` must be defined inside this directory.
+Must not be included in package entrypoints.
+Any codes that are shared across the entire library such as `queryParser` must be defined inside this directory.

 ### `src/xxx/**`